Dirk Joseph is a visual artist, performing artist, and art teacher.

 I paint to create dreams and experience.

 I was deeply blessed to have as playmates, a brother and sister that were "ride or die" when it came to imaginative play.
 This was a time before game consoles and personal computers were a thing.
 This was before TV programming for children ran 24 hours a day.
-This was the 70's in Brooklyn, New York where near midnight in the summer time youth of various ages would be playing on sidewalks and in the street.
-The block we lived on seemed to me to be a self contained community.
+This was the 1970's in Brooklyn New York where near midnight in the summer time youth of various ages would be playing on sidewalks and in the street.
+Most of the games we played were very organized but lent themselves to being tweaked depending on who was playing.
+The block we lived on seemed to me to be a self contained universe.

 The thought of actually being an artist was not on my radar until a couple years after High School.